-At Smithsonian Libraries, we are eager to help you find the resources you need for teaching K-12 students across the nation and for your own professional development.
+At Smithsonian Libraries and Archives, we are eager to help you find the resources you need for teaching K-12 students across the nation and for your own professional development.
 Through our rich collections and collaborations across the Smithsonian, we offer engaging content in the arts, sciences, history and culture, and museum pedagogy that will meet your curriculum needs.
 The quality of our digital resources allows for their ready use and distribution, and they provide an opportunity to teach research techniques to students of all ages in a world where it’s difficult to source and vet information.
 Check out what we have below.